 The course does require a time commitment on your part.
 However, it is still considered part-time and therefore if you are good with your time management you should be able to successfully complete the program while you work/go to school.

-While the curriculum and content taught in the two programs is virtually identical, the main differences are that DTC students travel twice for in-person intensives and are assigned a local mentor in their area, while ODTC students don’t have to travel, and the local mentor is replaced with a dedicated Faculty Advisor to guide them through the course and conduct assessments.
-The DTC is 6 months long and the ODTC is flexible length (though usually approximately 6 months as well.)
+While the curriculum and content taught in the two programs is virtually identical, the main differences are that DTC students travel twice for in-person intensives and are assigned a local mentor in their area.
+While Online DTC students don’t have to travel, they are still provided with a dedicated Faculty Advisor to guide them through the course and conduct assessments.
+The DTC is 6 months long and the Online DTC is flexible length (though usually between 6-12 months.)